 This further limits the number of contacts and touch points for students and staff throughout the day, so that we will no longer have students using two different desks during the same day.

 Final Assessments will occur at the end of each course in mid-January.

 Safety protocols for secondary schools will include mandatory masks indoors, students remaining in one cohort as much as possible, staggering of lunch and break times, proper hand hygiene, physical distancing measures, strict protocol for anyone who becomes ill, directional signs in hallways and entrances, and increased daily cleaning and sanitization

 Q. When will students receive their timetables?

-A. Student timetables will be confirmed by each high school the week of August 23, through Edsby.
-If there are any concerns, students may reach out to Guidance staff on or after August 27, 2020.
+A. Student timetables are currently being confirmed and will be shared by each high school as soon as possible.
+Students may reach out to Guidance staff subsequent to this to discuss any concerns they may have.
 Class sizes will be consistent with previous years.

 Q. Will common areas such as the cafeteria and library be available?